5 Software Trends to Watch in 2020

 All eyes are on software, all the time.
 The next big thing in software doesn’t just stand to spawn the next multi-billion dollar company.
 It stands to create millions of jobs, drive whole economies, and even change the way we interact with the world.

-Here are five software areas to watch in 2020:
+Here are five software tends to watch in 2020:

 1. Artificial Intelligence (AI)